The cybersecurity principles

 The govern principles are:

-- GOVERN-1: A chief information security officer provides leadership and oversight of cybersecurity.
+- GOV-02: A chief information security officer provides leadership and oversight of cybersecurity activities.

-- GOVERN-2: Security risk management activities for systems, applications and data are embedded into organisational risk management frameworks.
+- GOV-03: Security risk management activities for systems (cyber supply chains, infrastructure, operating systems, applications and data) are embedded into organisational risk management frameworks.

-- GOVERN-3: Security risks for systems, applications and data are accepted before they are authorised for use and continuously throughout their operational life.
+- GOV-05: Security risks for systems (cyber supply chains, infrastructure, operating systems, applications and data) are accepted before they are authorised for use and continuously monitored and managed throughout their operational life.

 Identify principles